xyephy/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 As such the Whive Foundation shall have a bounty program that will be used to ensure that yearly milestones are met within the planned time-frame of the project.

-The Foundation will be funded by unclaimed WHIVE crypto-tokens after the end of the snapshot period described in the Roadmap.
+The Foundation will be funded by unclaimed WHIVE Rewards after the end of the snapshot period described in the Roadmap.

 **Over a 7 year period from main-net launch the funds will be allocated as follows:**